-We’ve all know that coconut oil is good for dogs and humans, but what about regular, straight up coconut?
+We all know that coconut oil is good for dogs and humans, but what about regular, straight up coconut?
 Can dogs eat coconut?
 And if so, what are the benefits of eating coconut for our canine companions?

 (If you'd prefer to learn about how awesome coconut is for your dog in a video, check out The Dog Bakery Founder Rocky Kanaka and his three dogs as they tell you all about it!)

+So, how can dogs benefit from eating coconut?
 Here are just a few benefits to treating your pup to some good, old-fashioned coconut every now and then.

-4. It can help with bad breath.
+4. Coconut oil has antibacterial properties that can help with bad breath.

 So yes, it’s safe.
 It’s yummy.